 In 1901, a streetcar barn was erected along Churchview Avenue adjacent to what is now the northern edge of Brentwood.
 The bucolic town of Carrick soon transformed into a bustling streetcar suburb; it broke from Baldwin Township to first become an independent Borough and later a portion of the City of Pittsburgh.
 Development quickly spilled over Carrick’s borders, as middle class residents of Pittsburgh fled the pollution of the river valleys for the quiet of what is today the northwest corner of Brentwood.

 Frustrated with a lack of public infrastructural improvements in the decentralized Baldwin Township, a group of residents from what was then the community’s Second Precinct petitioned county officials for the right to succeed and to incorporate as the Borough of Brentwood.
 On November 6, 1915, the Allegheny County Court of Quarter Sessions approved the transfer of 880 acres of Baldwin Township to an independent municipality.
 The approximately 900 citizens of the new Brentwood Borough chose their first governmental officials in a special election held on December 4.
 As its first legislative act, the Brentwood Council authorized the construction of a sidewalk along Brownsville Road in the new community’s business district.
-The Borough gained control over public education in 1916, and, in 1925, the nascent district opened its first high school.
+Borough citizens gained control over public education with the establishment of an independent school district in 1916, and, in 1925, the nascent entity opened its first high school.

 The long awaited opening of the Liberty Bridge in 1928 changed the history of development in Brentwood.
 With motorists now having direct access to Downtown Pittsburgh via the Liberty Tunnels under the steep Mount Washington neighborhood, the communities of the South Hills began to experience significant suburban expansion.
 No longer was Brentwood confined to a compact area at the terminus of the streetcar line.
 Side streets adjacent to the Brownsville Road corridor were quickly filled with new homes, from Victorian-inspired mansions to modest duplexes, and a second business district sprouted near the location of the Borough’s new municipal park and pool.
 In 1929, Brentwood’s boundaries expanded as the Borough annexed approximately 130 acres in the vicinity of Willett Road.
 The inauguration of the Brentwood Motor Coach Company that same year afforded transit service to the thriving new subdivisions.
 Population growth spurred the construction of a high school building located in the center of town, which was completed in 1932.